Pressing flowers is a great way of preserving these beautiful plants.

 In order to do this, all you do is open a book and line one page with a thin piece of cardboard.
 On top of that, you put a piece of paper.
 Finally, you place your harvested flower bud on the paper.
 Then, you place another piece of paper and piece of cardboard on top of the flower before closing the book.

 You can press multiple flowers in a book, though each flower should be separated by at least several pages.
-As the flower is pressed, it will dry out, causing moisture to be absorbed by the surrounding paper and cardboard.
-This moisture might affect the surrounding pages, which is also why you should use books that you don’t mind getting damaged.
+Pressing the flower causes it to dry out, leading to the absorption of moisture by the surrounding paper and cardboard.
+This moisture might affect the surrounding pages, which is why you should use books that you don’t mind getting damaged.
 Many people like to stack multiple books on top of each other for extra weight.

-This book method can be done for however long you want, though two weeks is customary.
+You can use the book method for as long as you want, though two to four weeks is customary.
 Many artists like to experiment with various lengths of time, as this can result in interesting effects on the flowers.

 The book method is ideal if you are on a budget, as many people have unused books lying around their house.
 While the presence of the cardboard and paper is helpful, it’s not necessary.
 You could press the flowers in just the pages of a book if you are on a strict budget.